OTFS Without CP in Massive MIMO: Breaking Doppler Limitations with TR-MRC and Windowing: Proposed TR-MRC with RDC Windowing

 \subsection{TR-MRC for OTFS in LTI channels}

 For an LTI channel, there is no time variation over the OTFS blocks, i.e., ${{{h}}}_{q} [ k, 0] = \ldots ={{{h}}}_{q} [ k, MN]$, $\forall k$.
 Thus, the convolution matrices on the top of the previous page become Toeplitz matrices.
 In TR-MRC, the received signals on the BS antennas $q$ for OFDM time symbol $n$ are first pre-filtered with the corresponding time-reversed and conjugated CIRs.
 Then the resulting signals at different antennas are combined and the first $L-1$ samples at the filter output, i.e., the time-reversal filter transient, are discarded by the rectangular window $\bW=[\textbf{0}_{M\times(L-1)}, \bI_M]$.
-Thus, we have
+Thus, we have \be \br^{\rm{TR}}_{n}=\frac{1}{Q}\sum_{q=0}^{Q-1}\bW \bH^{\rm{TR}}_{n,q} \Tilde{\br}_{n,q}, \ee where the time-reversal filter for antenna $q$ can be represented by $\bH^{\rm{TR}}_{n,q}$ with the elements $[\bH^{\rm{TR}}_{n,q}]_{ab}={{{h}}}_{q}^* [ L-1-(a-b), 0]$ that are independent of $n$, for $a,b=0,...,M+L-2$.